yowainwright/awesome-readmes/README.md

 ---

-<p align="center">This list is the brainchild of <a href="https://github.com/yowainwright">Jeff Wainwright</a>.
-The purpose is to share readmes that might inspire the creation of even more captivating and inspiring readmes.
+<p align="center">This list was started by <a href="https://github.com/yowainwright">Jeff Wainwright</a>.
+The purpose is to share readmes that might inspire the creation of more captivating readmes.
 Any insights or suggestions are much appreciated.</p>

 <p align="center">💕</p>